-Note: At the discretion of the advisor, 3-4 units of foreign language study may be applied to the 18 units.
+Note: At the discretion of the advisor, foreign language study may be applied to the 18 units of electives.
 The advisor and student together will determine if the language is appropriate to the student's area of interest in Religious Studies or plans for future work in theology or the academic study of religion.
+Students should consult with an advisor before choosing any electives.